ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

 module.exports = MyServerlessPlugin;
 ```

-Don't worry about the `hooks` and `commands` for now.
-We'll look into them later, as they are the most crucial part of the plugin system.
+Don't worry about the `hooks` and `commands` here yet; we'll get to them after we've done the most important part of setting up the plugin system.

 #### Step 3: Adding Functionality to the Plugin

-Extend the plugin by hooking into Serverless Framework lifecycle events and adding custom commands:
+Extend your plugin by hooking in lifecycle events of Serverless Framework, adding your custom commands:

 ```javascript
 class MyServerlessPlugin {